-I was the top individual fundraiser 2 years in a row for the SF Bay Area GRID Alternatives Solarthon, where I helped install solar PV systems for low-income families — and in 2011, I set a new record for individual fundraising and was featured in the GRID Newsletter.
-I convinced my employer, Adobe Systems, to become a corporate sponsor for GRID, and as part of this, I organized an Adobe volunteer day.
+I’ve been the top individual fundraiser 10 years in a row for the SF Bay Area GRID Alternatives Solarthon, where I help install solar PV systems for low-income families.
+Back when I worked at Adobe Systems, I convinced Adobe to become a corporate sponsor for GRID, and as part of this, I organized an Adobe volunteer day.

-My editing skills allowed me to transition from publishing to high tech, and now that I’m a Program Manager, I realize that I’ve been using both project management and communications skills all along.
-For more thoughts on these areas, see my blog entries.
+My editing skills allowed me to transition from publishing to high tech, and as a Program Manager, I realized that I’d been using both project management and communications skills all along.
+Those skills have served me well in subsequent positions.
+For more thoughts on these areas, see my blog posts.

 – Rosana Francescato